gravitational/teleport/rfd/0191-workload-id-config-ux.md

 // WorkloadIdentitySPIFFEX509 holds configuration specific to the issuance of
 // an X509 SVID from a WorkloadIdentity. message WorkloadIdentitySPIFFEX509 {
+  // The DNS SANs to include in the issued X509 SVID.
+Each provided entry
+  // supports templating using attributes. repeated string dns_sans = 1;
 }

 // WorkloadIdentitySPIFFEJWT holds configuration specific to the issuance of
 // a JWT SVID from a WorkloadIdentity. message WorkloadIdentitySPIFFEJWT {
+  // Currently empty - but will eventually permit the modification and insertion
+  // of custom JWT claims.
 }

 // WorkloadIdentitySPIFFE holds configuration for the issuance of